bumatic/manifold-docs/contents/readers/reading_interface/README.md

 You can highlight as you read.
 The Project Page summary will indicate how many highlights you have stored in your account.

 ### [Comments](comments.md)

+Users can reply to other users' comments on resources and on public annotations.